 Written by Vivek Jaiswal | Co-founder, Customer Guru

 Most often, companies are well aware of the issues their customers are facing.
 And at times that could be a deterrent to taking customer feedback seriously.
-In several of my early discussions with clients, when I ask them to read every customer comment and act on the feedback to improve customer experience, I am told “We already know what is pissing off our customers and we are working on solving those issues.
+In several of my early discussions with clients, when I ask them to read every customer comment and act on the feedback to improve customer experience, I am told “We already know what is ticking off our customers and we are working on solving those issues.
 If we start taking feedback, we’ll just hear more of those complaints.”
-As valid as this argument is, it is still not a reason good enough NOT to start taking customer feedback.
-Apart from re-validating the issues customers are facing with a company’s product or service, customer feedback could deliver at least three ridiculously unconventional lessons when done sincerely and regularly.
+As valid as this argument is, it is still not a reason good enough NOT to start taking feedback.
+Apart from re-validating the issues customers are facing with a company’s product or service, feedback could deliver at least three ridiculously unconventional lessons when done sincerely and regularly.
 Here they are:

 There is no reason to avoid customer feedback for the fear of facing the music.
 Even in the heap of complaints, there will be customers who’d praise your efforts and good work.
 It is worth the effort to gather customer feedback to identify the ‘goods’, even if the ‘bads’ are already known.
 Positive customer feedback, when shared openly across the organisation, could massively improve employee motivation and also provide valuable lessons on what to do to create happier clients.